hopsoft/bighorn/README.md

 > __Important:__ You'll need to build custom formulas to determine click value based on your own performance data.

 ## Development
+To build Bighorn, you will need [webpack](https://github.com/webpack/webpack).
+To run tests, you will need an HTTP server like [http-server](https://github.com/indexzero/http-server)

 ### Setup